 Of the total number of species found globally, Nepal possesses 2.80 percent plants.
-Record from 2006 shows that Nepal has 6,391 flowering plant species, representing 1,590 genera and 231 families.
+Research in 2006 showed that Nepal has 6,391 flowering plant species, representing 1,590 genera and 231 families.
 Nepal’s share of flowering plant species is 2.76 percent of the global total compared to earlier records of 2.36 percent.
 Nepal’s share of pteriodophytes is 5.15 percent compared to earlier records of 4.45 percent.

 There are 2,532 species of vascular plants represented by 1,034 genera and 199 families in the protected sites.
 Some 130 endemic species are found in the protected sites.

-For ecology and vegetation purpose Nepal could be divided into four floristic regions i.e.
+Taking into consideration the ecology and vegetation, Nepal could be divided into four floristic regions i.e.

 (c) central, and